This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You or a close family member will be asked to sign a legal document called a consent form.
-It gives caregivers permission to do the procedure or surgery.
+It gives healthcare providers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

-What will happen?
+What will happen:

 After your procedure:

-You may be taken to a recovery area after the LAUP.
-Caregivers will watch you closely for problems.
-Do not try to get up and leave until your caregiver says it is OK.
-When caregivers see that you are OK, you will be allowed to go home.
+You will be taken to a room to recover.
+You will be monitored closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+You will then be able to go home.

-- You get sick (a cold or flu), or have a fever.
+- You have a fever.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.